 The Pareto Principle is widely adopted and taught as a framework to optimise output.

-It’s applied in the business world to increase efficiency and effectiveness of the business operation.
+It’s applied in the business world to increase the efficiency and effectiveness of business operations.

 For example, in business, 20% of customers yield 80% of sales.
 20% of sales reps bring in 80% of the business.

-Which means 20% of activities account for 80% results.
+Which means 20% of activities account for 80% of the results.

 You can see the implication of the rule.

-An organisation would use the rule to identify and zero in on 20% activities, whether it’s a division of the business or personnel, as they account for 80% output.
+An organisation would use the rule to identify and zero in on 20% of its activities, whether it’s a division of the business or personnel, as they account for 80% of its output.

 The 80/20 rule applies to personal endeavours too.